Article I – Name

 majority vote of the Elected Board of Directors present and voting in

-cases of violations of the Code of Conduct by a member.
+cases of violations of the Code of Conduct

 - Before any member may be removed, that member must be notified in writing